sky-guide/backend-test/README.md

 * Directories for CSS and JS can be found in web-app

 **JS Tests:**
-* The blank js unit test file is located in web-app/test/spec
+* The blank js unit test file is located in test/js/spec

+**Functional Test:**
+* The functional test file is located in test/functional

 **Designs:**
 * The design specs are located in the design folder